KristinaUlicna/KristinaUlicna/README.md

 <!-- Your title -->

-## Hello everyone 👋!
-My name is _Kristina Ulicna_ & I'm a Bioscience PhD student at the LIDo Doctoral Programme at the University College London 🇬🇧
+# Welcome to Kristina's GitHub Page! 👋

-### Welcome to my GitHub profile 💻 full of #DeepLearning #SingleCell #DataScience repositories 👩‍💻 from my #PhD #research #project 👩‍🔬 & beyond!
+My name is _Kristina Ulicna_ & I'm a Bioscience PhD student at the University College London 🇬🇧at the [LIDo](https://www.lido-dtp.ac.uk/about-us "LIDo Doctoral Programme") Doctoral Programme, the largest BBSRC funded Doctoral Training Partnership in the UK.

 <!-- Your badges
 You can use the website to generate badges: https://shields.io/